 Corporate loan credit applications are sent by the relevant client managers and are then passed on to the Corporate Business Block, which is responsible for the corporate loan portfolio.
-Analysis reports are based on a structured analysis focusing on the customer's business and financial performance.
-The loan credit application and the reports are then independently reviewed by the Corporate Credit Risks Unit and a second opinion is given accompanied by verification that credit policy requirements are met.
-The Credit Committee makes decisions based on opinions of the Bank's internal business units.
+Then, applications are forwarded to credit analysis unit, the reports of which analysts are based on the results of a structured analysis of the customer's business and financial performance.
+The loan credit application and the reports are then independently reviewed by the Risk Management Block and a second opinion is given accompanied by verification that credit policy requirements are met.
+The Credit Committee makes decisions based on opinions of internal Bank's services.
 Prior to final approval by the Credit Committee, individual transactions are also reviewed by the Bank's Legal, Accounting and Tax departments subject to the specific risks.

-The Group continuously monitors the performance of individual credit exposures and regularly reassesses the creditworthiness of its borrowers.
-The review is based on the customer's most recent financial statements and other information submitted by the borrower, or otherwise obtained by the Group.
+The Bank continuously monitors the performance of individual credit exposures and regularly reassesses the creditworthiness of its borrowers.
+The review is based on the borrower's most recent financial statements and other information submitted by the borrower or otherwise obtained by the Bank.
 The current market value of collateral is regularly assessed by either independent appraisal companies or internal specialists, and in the event of negative movements in market prices the borrower is usually requested to put up additional security.

-Retail loan credit applications are reviewed through the use of scoring models and application data verification procedures developed by the Retail Business Block together with the General Banking Risk Block.
+Retail loan credit applications are reviewed by the Retail Lending Department through the use of scoring models and application data verification procedures developed by the Bank's Retail Business Department together with the Bank's Risk Management Department.